 Enrollments had been on the decline for several years.
-Most of those declines were approximately less than 1% but not more than 2% until Summer 2019, and then the 2021-2022 academic year (COVID).
-Since then, even though there has been an ever so slight decline in FYES calculation, that is in part due to the increasing student counts in duel enrollment.
-That group now makes up 36% of our student population and has been continually growing over the last four years.
-We believe this is in part due to the extra effort that the College has expended in enrollment activities institution wide utilizing the momentum gained by consulting with RNL and the great staff that are overseeing enrollment.
+Most of those declines were approximately less than 1% but not more than 2% until Summer 2019, which was a decline of 8.9% overall for the 2019-20 fiscal year.
+Since then, the College has experienced overall enrollment increases.
+We believe this is in part due to the extra effort that the College has expended in enrollment activities institution wide utilizing the momentum gained by consulting with RNL.